By the time Christmas Day arrives, most families have all of their festivities planned out.

-While you likely have all of your Christmas Day festivities planned out, what about this wonderful day before?
-It’s screaming to be filled with fun and meaningful activities and traditions, to build anticipation for tomorrow.
+But what about the night before?
+It’s screaming to be filled with fun and meaningful activities and traditions, to build anticipation for the following day!:

-Some families have little things they do every Christmas Eve.
+Some families have activities they do every Christmas Eve.
 Why not add a new activity or three to your Christmas Eve this year?

-Here are some fun ideas to try out, that just may become your new family tradition for years to come!
+Here are some fun ideas to try out.
+They just may become your new family tradition for years to come!

 Read The Night Before Christmas

-Get the ebook here for only $5.04, and read it on the free app Amazon offers.
+Get the ebook here and read it on the free app Amazon offers.

 Open a Gift